-Cream of tartar and baking powder have a lot in common; you should have them both on hand if you bake pastries regularly.
-While these two ingredients do share some of the same properties, there are some significant differences between them and the ways that they are used.
+Cream of tartar and baking powder have a lot in common.
+You should have them both on hand if you bake pastries regularly.
+While these two ingredients share some of the same properties, there are some significant differences between them and how they are used.
 Read on to see how cream of tartar and baking powder compare to each other.

-What are the differences between cream of tartar and baking powder?
+How are cream of tartar and baking powder different?

 Baking powder contains cream of tartar along with baking soda.
 The cream of tartar reacts with the baking soda to release carbon dioxide bubbles that result in its leavening action.

-Can you use cream of tartar in place of baking powder or vice versa?
+Can you use cream of tartar in place of baking powder?
+And vice versa?

 When using cream of tartar and baking soda in place of baking powder, add 1/4 teaspoon of cornstarch to the mix.
 This is especially important if you do not plan to use it immediately.
 Moisture is what causes the two ingredients to react and release carbon dioxide.
 Moisture in the air can cause them to release carbon dioxide before you need them to; the cornstarch helps to prevent this.

 Note that baking powder only works as a substitute in recipes that include both cream of tartar and baking soda.
 Cream of tartar by itself will not be a good substitute for baking powder, nor will baking powder be a good substitute for cream of tartar without baking soda.

 –> Learn More: What’s A Good Cream Of Tartar Substitute?

 When should you use cream of tartar?
 And when should you use baking powder?